The Daily Mirror and Variety Turns Magic Into Reality

 Desperate for their son to gain his ‘magic legs’ – Emma and Phil, embarked upon a massive fundraising campaign and after the article appeared in the Daily Mirror to which readers, generously donated around £20,000.
-Taken in by Louie’s heartbreaking plight, in a special case the trustees of Variety opted to work with the Daily Mirror to help the brave and determined little boy, who suffers from quadriplegic cerebral palsy.
+Taken in by Louie’s heartbreaking plight, in a special case the trustees of Variety opted to work with the Daily Mirror to help the determined little boy, who has quadriplegic cerebral palsy.

 The following day a Daily Mirror journalist broke the news to the family that as a special case, Variety would fund the surgery that would literally change Louie’s life and give him the ‘magic legs’ he had wished for.

 It was a heart-warming and poignant moment that Emma and Phil will never forget.

 Photo: The Elbourne Family with Pamela Sinclair – Chief Barker and Keith Yonish, Marketing and Commercial Director of Variety